 “Hey, Cass,” he started, stepping back while holding the door.
 “Come on in, Mum and Dad are just handling a few last minute things, but they wanted me to go ahead and show you to the dining room.”
 He had dressed up somewhat, in black slacks and a dark red polo shirt that was just… unfair.
 It was unfair how good he looked.
 Which, of course, did absolutely nothing to help my blush.

 “Um, thanks.”
 Forcing the words out, I stepped through the door into the front hallway.
 Soft music was playing from somewhere.
 It was a classical music piece.
 Erik Satie’s “Trois Gymnopedies”, if I remembered correctly.
 It was one of Tomas’s parents’ favorite pieces.
 I wasn’t really that into classical music, but I could definitely understand liking it from time to time.
 This one was… soothing.
 It made me think of laying on a cloud somewhere.
-Hearing it, all I wanted to do was relax, like the tension in my muscles instantly eased and the weight on my shoulders lifted a bit, just from hearing it.
+All I wanted to do was relax, like the tension in my muscles instantly eased and the weight on my shoulders lifted a bit, just from hearing it.

 Shaking off that feeling, I followed Tomas to the dining room.
 We talked for a few minutes there until his parents arrived together.
 His mother, Millicent (she went by Milli or Mills) Jackson was the first to step over to me.
 She was a tall, elegant-looking blonde whose regal bearing and gaze reminded me of my mother in some ways.
 But she was actually a lot different.
 Tomas had gotten his affinity for British punk music from her.
 She also tended to tell some pretty raunchy jokes when she was with just Tomas and me.
 However, she could also present herself just as formally as my mother did when she actually wanted to.